pierreamgabriel/practical-tarot-reading/README.md

 *Two spread modes available: 3 or 5 cards.
 *The cards chosen by the user are shown on the screen in the order they were selected, from left to right.
 *Includes instructions on how to make better questions in order to get better answers from the oracle.

+## Installation

+You can install the app on your android device downloading the latest apk file here https://github.com/pierremacedo/practical-tarot-reading/releases

 ## Screenshots
 <p align="center">